IceCreamYou/Timeago/README.txt

   FEATURES
 ============

- - An option to turn node created times into timeago dates
- - An option to turn comment created/changed times into timeago dates
+ - The ability to use Timeago dates for virtually any date on the site including node created dates and comment created/changed dates
- - Tokens for node created time and comment created/changed times
+ - Tokens for node created dates and comment created/changed dates
  - An option to use the new HTML5 "time" element, abbr, or span
  - An API to turn any UNIX timestamp into a timeago date

 Additionally the Statuses module integrates with Timeago (https://drupal.org/project/statuses).

+To use Timeago dates for virtually every date on your site, visit admin/config/regional/date-time.
+For each date format, you can choose to use one of the Timeago formats provided by default, or you can create a new format that uses Timeago by visiting admin/config/regional/date-time/formats/add and entering a format string like this into the "Format string" box:

+<\s\p\a\n \c\l\a\s\s="\t\i\m\e\a\g\o" \t\i\t\l\e="c">D, n/j/Y - g:ia</\s\p\a\n>

+More information about how to structure custom formats is available in the API section below.

 =======